 Liabilities.
 Assets.
 Govern- ment Deposits.
-Deposits- by Trading Banks, Other Llabili- ties, Total Liabili- ties, Treasury Bills.
-Other Amets.
-Total Assets.
-Stage 1.-Position before £m. £m. £m. £m. £m. £m. £m, any Treasury bills are issued Stage 2.-Position after the issue of £10,000,000 5 20 55 80 80 80 Treasury bills Stage 3.-Position after the 15 20 55 90 10 80 80 pended the proceeds Stage 4.-Position after floating public loan of 5 30 55 90- 10 80 90 £7,000,000 Stage 5.-Position after £7,000,000 Treasury bills 12 23 55 90- 10 80 90 have been paid off 5 23 55 83 3: 80 83
+Deposits by Trading Banks.
+Other Liabili- ties.
+Total Liabili- ties.
+Treasury Bills.
+Other Assets.
+Total Stage 1.-Position before £m. £m. £m. £m. £m. £m. £m. any Treasury bills are issued Stage 2.-Position after the 5 20 55 80 , 80 .
+80 issue of £10,000,000 Treasury bills Stage 3.-Position after the Government has ex- 15 20 55 90 10 80 90 pended the proceeds Stage 4.-Position after 5 30 55 90 10 80 90 floating public loan of £7,000,000 12 23 55 90 10 80 90 have been paid off 5 23 55 83 3 80 83

-146. When the Commonwealth Bank discounts treasury-bills for the Government, the Bank is lending funds to the Government, aud taking in return short-dated government securities.
+146. When the Commonwealth Bank discounts treasury-bills for the Government, the Bank is lending funds to the Government, and taking in return short-dated government securities.
 The Bank's assets and liabilities both increase by an equal amount, as shown in stage 2.
 Government deposits are credited with the value of the treasury-bills and government securities are increased.
 The Government then has a right to draw cheques on the Commonwealth Bank equivalent to the increased amount of its deposits.
 As the Government proceeds to spend the money either in ordinary expenditure, as when the treasury-bills are used to finance a deficit, or in public works, it pays its creditors by cheque.
 The creditors pay in the cheques to their accounts at the trading banks, thereby increasing the deposits (or reducing the advances) of the trading banks.
 When the trading banks present the cheques to the Commonwealth Bank, the deposits which they hold with the Commonwealth Bank are thereby increased.
 The Government's deposits with the Commonwealth Bank are correspondingly reduced.
 (Stage 3.)
-Since the trading bank deposits with the Commonwealth Bank are the equivalent of eash, the cash of the trading banks has been increased when the process is completed.
-The net result of the issue of treasury-bills has been that deposits of the trading banks have increased (or their advances have been reduced). and their eash has increased, so that they are in a more liquid position than when the process began.
+Since the trading bank deposits with the Commonwealth Bank are the equivalent of cash, the cash of the trading banks has been increased when the process is completed.
+The net result of the issue of treasury-bills has been that deposits of the trading banks have increased (or their advances have been reduced), and their cash has increased, so that they are in a more liquid position than when the process began.

 147. Correspondingly the position of the trading banks may be rendered less liquid by the process of funding treasury-bills, i.e., the substitution of a long-term loan for the short-term bills.
-If, for example, a public loan is floated in order to redeem treasury-bills, the first effect is that those who subscribe to the loan pay the Government for the new securities by cheques drawn on their deposits with the trading banks, which reduces the deposits for increases the advances) of the trading banks.
+If, for example, a public loan is floated in order to redeem treasury-bills, the first effect is that those who subscribe to the loan pay the Government for the new securities by cheques drawn on their deposits with the trading banks, which reduces the deposits (or increases the advances) of the trading banks.
 When the Government pays these cheques into the Commonwealth Bank, its deposits there are increased, and the deposits of the trading banks held there are correspondingly reduced.
 (Stage 4.)
 When the bills mature, the Government meets them by a cheque on its account which reduces the government deposits with the Commonwealth Bank, and the bills are cancelled.
-(Stage 5:) The net result of this process is that the deposits of the trading banks have decreased (or their advances increased) and their each has decreased, so that they are in a less liquid position than when the process of funding began.
-The only ease in which funding would not render the trading banks less liquid is "private funding", i.e., where the Commonwealth Bank subscribes the full amount of the funding loan, and, in effect, takes from the Government the new securities in place of the treasury-bills.
+(Stage 5.)
+The net result of this process is that the deposits of the trading banks have decreased (or their advances increased) and their cash has decreased, so that they are in a less liquid position than when the process of funding began.
+The only case in which funding would not render the trading banks less liquid is "private funding", i.e., where the Commonwealth Bank subscribes the full amount of the funding loan, and, in effect, takes from the Government the new securities in place of the treasury-bills.